ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Though a server should send update items sequentially, it is possible that a client receives the update items out of order (in the case of a retransmitted update item or a result of concurrent fetch).
-The client must buffer the update items if they arrive out of order and then apply them sequentially (based upon the sequence numbers) due to the operation of JSON merge patch and JSON patch.
+The client must buffer the update items if they arrive out of order and then apply them sequentially (based on the sequence numbers) due to the operation of JSON merge patch and JSON patch.

 ## Considerations for Updates to Filtered Cost Maps